larskotthoff/kukulkan/README.md

 ![Security Scanner](https://github.com/larskotthoff/kukulkan/actions/workflows/codeql.yml/badge.svg)
 ![Python Backend](https://github.com/larskotthoff/kukulkan/actions/workflows/python-app.yml/badge.svg)

-Email client in alpha stage.
+Email client in beta stage.

 Assumes that you have [notmuch](https://notmuchmail.org) installed and working.
 Start the server with `FLASK_APP=kukulkan NOTMUCH_CONFIG="$HOME/.notmuch-config" flask run` (changing the path to your notmuch config if necessary) and the client with `npm start` in the respective directories.